Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Background

 \subsection{Agentic AI Systems}

-Agentic AI systems refer to autonomous artificial intelligence systems capable of perceiving, reasoning, acting, and continuously improving through interaction with their environment.
-Such systems are designed to perform complex, open-ended tasks that require adaptive decision-making, contextual understanding, and iterative problem solving.
-In this survey, we primarily focus on \textit{single-agent systems}, which provide a controlled yet expressive framework to study how an individual agent perceives, plans, and acts within an environment.
-Single-agent settings serve as the foundational building blocks of more complex \textit{multi-agent systems}, in which multiple agents coordinate, cooperate, or compete to achieve shared or opposing goals.
-Comprehensive overviews of AI agent architectures and their extensions to multi-agent scenarios can be found in recent surveys such as~\citep{fang2025comprehensive, luo2025large, liu2025advances}.
+An agentic AI system combines a foundation model with planning, tool use, and memory modules to autonomously execute multi-step tasks, using environmental feedback to refine its behavior over time.
+This survey focuses on \textit{single-agent systems}, which provide a controlled yet expressive setting to study how an individual agent perceives, plans, and acts.
+Understanding single-agent adaptation is a prerequisite for studying \textit{multi-agent systems}, in which multiple agents coordinate, cooperate, or compete; see~\citep{fang2025comprehensive, luo2025large, liu2025advances} for overviews.

-At the core of an agentic AI system lies a \textbf{foundation model}, typically implemented as a large language model (LLM) or multimodal model that functions as the agent’s reasoning and control center.
-This foundation model provides the fundamental abilities for understanding, reasoning, planning, and interaction.
-Complementing this core are several additional components that extend the agent’s autonomy and enable it to operate effectively in complex and dynamic environments:
+At the core of an agentic AI system lies a \textbf{foundation model}, typically a large language model (LLM) or multimodal model that serves as the agent's reasoning and control center.
+Several additional components extend the agent's autonomy:

 \begin{itemize}[leftmargin=15pt] \item \textbf{Planning Module:} Decomposes complex goals into actionable steps and organizes their sequential or hierarchical execution.
-Depending on the degree of feedback integration, planning can be conducted in two main modes. \textit{Static planning} methods, such as Chain-of-Thought~\citep{wei2022chain} and Tree-of-Thought~\citep{yao2023tree}, enable structured reasoning through single-path or multi-path task decomposition.
+Depending on the degree of feedback integration, planning takes two forms. \textit{Static planning} methods, such as Chain-of-Thought~\citep{wei2022chain} and Tree-of-Thought~\citep{yao2023tree}, enable structured reasoning through single-path or multi-path task decomposition.
 In contrast, \textit{dynamic planning} approaches, such as ReAct~\citep{yao2022react} and Reflexion~\citep{shinn2023reflexion}, incorporate feedback from the environment or past actions, allowing the agent to iteratively refine its plans and improve performance in long-horizon or partially observable scenarios.